Hadingus: Gesta Danorum

 Hadingus accepts Harthgrepa's embraces and when he wants to travel back to Denmark she accompanies him.
 After raising a man from the dead to obtain information, Harthgrepa is killed by supernatural beings.
 At this point Hadingus acquires a new patron, Odin, who predicts his future and gives him advice.

 Hadingus wages wars in the Baltic and achieves victory and renown.
 He then returns to Scandinavia, defeats Suibdagerus, his father's slayer, and becomes king of Denmark.
 As king he has an eventful career ahead of him.
 He wars with Norwegians and Swedes, offends a god by killing a divine animal and atones for it by a sacrifice to Freyr, he rescues the princess Regnilda from giants and takes her as a wife, visits the underworld, participates in more wars and dies by hanging himself in front of his subjects.

 The story of Hadding is retold in fictionalized form by Poul Anderson in the novel War of the Gods.

+Codex Runicus

+Hading is mentioned in the Runekrønike (runic chronicle) section of the Codex Runicus.
+The Runekrønike is a fragment that begins partway through a line, and Hading (ᚼᛆᛑᛁᚿᚵ) is given as the father of King Froþe (ᚠᚱᚮᚦᛅ), who is mentioned on the first full line.
+If the partial first line refers to Hading, then he is noted as having won a place called Dynuborg for tribute or tax, and having accomplished a feat (cut off by the fragment of the manuscript) at the Hellespont.